luccas-specht/dragons-challence/README.md

 ## Production review

-If you want to take a look at production mode, it's [here](https://dragons-challenge.vercel.app).
+If you want to take a look how it works on production, it's [here](https://dragons-challenge.vercel.app).

 ## Architecture